govinda-attal/voting-platform/README.md

 ## Example Flow from the test script
 ```
 joining_fee is 100 ATOM.
-There is proposal to add candidate to the protocol. member1 assigned 5 votes to that voting, member2 assigned 3 votes to that voting, and member3 assigned 2 votes to that voting.
-There are 19 vote tokens in total in the system, so the voting passes. member1 can pay 100 ATOM to join the system, and it is distributed: member1 gets 50 ATOM, member2 gets 30 ATOM, member3 gets 20 ATOM.
+There is proposal to add candidate to the protocol.
+member1 assigned 5 votes to that voting, member2 assigned 3 votes to that voting, and member3 assigned 2 votes to that voting.
+There are 19 vote tokens in total in the system, so the voting passes.
+member1 can pay 100 ATOM to join the system, and it is distributed:
+member1 gets 50 ATOM, member2 gets 30 ATOM, member3 gets 20 ATOM.
 ```

 ## Additional test flow
 ```
 System is bootstrapped with two members alice and bob each having 5 vote tokens.
-Total 10 vote tokens in circulation. there is a proposal from alice to add charlie to the protocol she contributes 3 vote tokens. later bob votes on proposal with 3 vote tokens. proposal is passed, charlie joins and pays joining fee of 30 atoms.
+Total 10 vote tokens in circulation.
+There is a proposal from alice to add charlie to the protocol she contributes 3 vote tokens.
+Later bob votes on proposal with 3 vote tokens.
+proposal is passed, charlie joins and pays joining fee of 30 atoms.
 Alice gets 15 ATOMs which she happily withdraws.
-Bob buys `3` vote tokens instead with token price of 5 atoms per vote token. charlie when joined as a member he got total of 6 vote tokens as initial votes.
+Bob buys `3` vote tokens instead with token price of 5 atoms per vote token.
+charlie when joined as a member he got total of 6 vote tokens as initial votes.
 ```

 # Solution